PugetSoundAnalytics/pugetsound-portfolio/pages/why.md

 ## Why I Care: Every Number Has a Story

-Behind every data point is a narrative waiting to be uncovered.
-Dashboards can show you what’s happening, but only stories reveal *why it matters* and *what to do next*.
+Behind every data point is a story.
+Dashboards show what’s happening, but stories reveal *why it matters* and *what to do next*.

-Data storytelling transforms raw information into clarity, empowers strategic decisions, and illuminates opportunities that spreadsheets alone can’t surface.
+Data storytelling transforms raw numbers into clarity, empowers decisions, and reveals opportunities spreadsheets can’t.

 Here, you’ll find explorations on:
-- **Crafting Compelling Narratives** — Going beyond charts to connect insights with action.
+- **Narrative Craft** — Turning insights into action.
-- **Humanizing Data** — Making numbers relatable, memorable, and meaningful.
+- **Humanized Data** — Making numbers relatable and memorable.
-- **Analytics in the Wild** — Lessons, experiments, and reflections from my journey blending consulting, creativity, and curiosity.
+- **Analytics in the Wild** — Lessons, experiments, and reflections from the field.

+This is the space where I explore, experiment, and share the stories behind the numbers.

 ---